Failing

 {}

 The library “fails” to obtain any functional groups to accurately represent the molecule.
 This failure is represented by an empty dictionary.
 In this case, the “fail” is correct, but it could fail due to errors in the groups SMARTS representations or the algorithm, resulting in an empty dictionary as well.
-Currently, the supported models are tested against the following numbers of molecules:
+Currently, the supported models are tested against 444 different molecules.

 If you encounter a failing representation, you can examine the structure of the molecule and the list of functional groups of the failing model.
 If you determine that the molecule can indeed be modeled, you may have discovered a bug.
 Feel free to report the issue on the repository along with the failing molecule’s SMILES/name, the failing model and the ugropy version.